colinta/StrangeCase/README.rst

     # or, if you want to only process a couple files:
         - [page, ['special.js', 'special-2.js']]

-    # or just assign the 'page' processor
+    # or assign the 'page' processor
     files:
       special.js: { type: page }

 ``type`` is not inherited, but ``file_types`` is, so you can set a whole folder of assets to become page nodes using this config.

+Processors are kind of tricky to build, because they need to have a firm understanding of the build process.
+If you're feeling industrious, there are plenty of existing extensions (category and pagination) that can push you in the right direction.

 2 - Populating
 ~~~~~~~~~~~~~~

 If you are using the category processor this stage is important.
 If you're not,
-it won't matter.
+it won't matter so much.

 Some nodes can't know what content they will generate until the entire site is
 scanned.
 Like categories!
 We need to know *all* the pages in the site before